Inklingo

 nounB1general

-Use 'refugio' to describe a place or state of feeling safe, secure, and sheltered from stress or difficulty.
+Use this word to describe a place or situation that provides a sense of safety, peace, and escape from stress or danger.

 A peaceful figure is sitting under the protective branches of a large, green weeping willow tree, gently stroking a fluffy cat on their lap, representing solace.